 Overview and Award Schedule

-The purpose of the Coverdell Grant Program is to assist state agencies and local units of government in carrying out specific programs to improve the quality and timeliness of forensic science and medical examiner services.
+The purpose of the Paul Coverdell Forensic Science Improvement Grants Program is to assist state agencies and local units of government in carrying out specific programs to improve the quality and timeliness of forensic science and medical examiner services.
 Among other things, funds may be used to eliminate backlogs in the analysis of forensic evidence, and to train forensic laboratory personnel, as needed, to eliminate such a backlog.
-Grants will pay for 100 percent of the program costs and successful applications under this special solicitation will have a six month grant period.
-The deadline for new user registration requests is March 22, 2019 and the application deadline is April 5, 2019 via SCDPS’ new web-based application tool, SCDPS Grants, located at www.scdpsgrants.com.
-You may refer to the FY 2019 CJ/JJ Grant Solicitation Workshop Presentation below for step-by-step instructions on navigating SCDPS Grants.
+Grants will pay for 100 percent of the program costs and successful applications under this special solicitation will have a one-year grant period.
+The deadline for new user registration requests is June 24, 2022 and the application deadline is July 8, 2022 at 5:00 p.m. via SCDPS’ web-based application tool, SCDPS Grants, located at www.scdpsgrants.com.

 The alarming proliferation of synthetic drugs and opioids have had a crushing effect on many crime laboratories.
 Synthetic opioids in particular may be more difficult to analyze than traditional opiates, and validating methods for new drugs as they emerge may significantly slow processing of these samples.
 Medical examiners and forensic pathologists have also been overwhelmed with the volume of autopsies as a result of opioids and synthetic drug-related overdose deaths.
 To address these issues, states are to allocate approximately 57% of available funds to specifically target the challenges the opioid abuse crisis has brought to the forensic science community.
 To this end, the OHSJP welcomes opioid and synthetic drugs-specific projects for FFY 2023

 - SCDPS Grants Presentation

 Paul Coverdell Forensic Science Improvement Program Grant